3 days in Singapore is the perfect amount of time for a city getaway. Read on for places to add to your Singapore itinerary!

 Pin this for later!

-My stay at Ann Siang House was sponsored and I received a media rate for my stay at Hotel Indigo; however, no compensation was received for this review, and as always, the opinions on Yogawinetravel.com are (and always will be) my own!
-I only recommend products, services and hotels that I have had positive personal experiences with.
+My stay at Ann Siang House and Hotel Soloha was sponsored, and I received a media rate for my stay at Hotel Indigo.
+My experience with Singapore Sidecars was also hosted as a member of media; however, no compensation was received for these reviews, and as always, the opinions on Yogawinetravel.com are (and always will be) my own!

 This article contains affiliate links.
 If you choose to book using these links, I will earn a small commission at no extra cost to you.
 Thank you for supporting my website by using these links!